oysteijo/progressbar/README.md

 ```

 I have added some flexibility in the leading text by having the function variadic, just like a printf()
-You can hench call the function like:
+You can hence call the function like:

 ```c
         progress_ascii( i, maxvalue, "(%4d/%4d) ", i, maxvalue);